james-wall/petHack/README.md

 =======PARTIAL CODE=============

-Unfortunately I did not have a copy of the complete project (completed i nMay, 2015) saved locally on my computer, however I do have copies of the code files that I worked on (listed as "serverCode" and "partialBackEnd")
+Unfortunately I did not have a copy of the complete project (completed in May, 2015) saved locally on my computer, however I do have copies of the code files that I worked on (listed as "serverCode" and "partialBackEnd")

 ================================

 Created mobile-friendly web application designed to create an easy way for both pet owners and for vetrenarians